German firms sent weapons-grade chemicals to Syria despite sanctions — report | DW | 25.06.2019

 Prosecutors in the western German city of Essen, where Brenntag AG is located, said they have initiated legal proceedings and are probing whether to open a formal investigation.
 Prosecutors in Belgium are also looking into the case.

-Three NGOs have already filed criminal charges over the chemical exports, including the Berlin-based Syrian Archive, the Belgium-based Organization Trial International, and the New York-based Open Society Justice Initiative.
+Three NGOs have already filed criminal charges over the chemical exports, including the Berlin-based Syrian Archive, the Switzerland-based organization Trial International, and the New York-based Open Society Justice Initiative.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.